miztiik/api-request-validation/README.md

 ## 🎯Solutions

-We can use Amazon API Gateway request validation feature to validate incoming requests.
+We can use Amazon API Gateway request validation[5] feature to validate incoming requests.
 Using this feature you can validate request headers, query strings, path parameters and request body.
 This gives you the flexibility to choose the appropriate validation mechanism for your application.

 ![Miztiik Automation Lambda Best Practices: Persistent Storage for functions](images/miztiik_api_request_validation_architecture_01.png)